top of page

 We can screen up to 4k - DCP recommended but not required.

-Managed by film faculty from the University of Miami, the Shorts Miami International Film Festival is premiering in 2023.
+Managed by film faculty at the University of Miami, the Shorts Miami International Film Festival celebrates it's second year.

 Be part of it!